The city formerly known as Calcutta

 One thing in particular that surprised me, especially along Sudder street (the main backpacker drag which we stayed off of), was the number of tourists walking around with large, expensive cameras hanging from their hips — and in fact, this has been the case all over India.
 After China, I assumed that I would be concealing my DSLR most of the time, stealing shots in the rare instances I felt it was safe to do so — lest I become a target and fall prey to thieves or worse.
 Yet, India has really been no different from China in that respect.
 Sure, we guard our things a bit more closely on trains and in buses, but I’ve never felt any apprehension regarding walking around with my camera hanging off my hip.
 After a few days in Kolkata, the camera was out whenever I was.

 It would seem by the photo below that tuk tuks rule the road in Kolkata, just as they do everywhere else in India, but this is not necessarily true.
 In central Kolkata, yellow Ambassador cabs are top dog.
-Unfortunately, I don’t have a photo of one (or many, as is often the case) but you can click on the link above to view.
 We thought the yellow Ambassador cabs might be the norm in India, but were surprised to find that, at least in the rest of the North, Ambassador cabs are extremely rare.